sjroma/sjroma.github.io/cmshogscan/README.md

 Additionally, you will find other useful set up notes.

 ## How-to Guides / Tutorials
 The following tutorials were created to help ease the transition for someone moving into a new role.
 They are step-by-step how-to guides that can be used by a first timer as well as provide a reference for those with more experience.
-Although certain steps may be specific to the Raleigh NC Chapter website, the overall steps should be generic enough that other chapters using HOG\[SCAN\] can follow along with slight modifications.
+Although certain steps may be specific to the Raleigh NC Chapter website, the overall steps should be generic enough that other chapters using _HOG\[SCAN\]_ can follow along with only slight modifications.
 Note, the role listed is the minimum role a member needs to have to accomplish the task.
 ### Website
 * How to <a href="https://sjroma.github.io/cmshogscan/updateralhog/procedures/stepsParticipateReportIndiv.html" target="_blank">**Generate a Points Report**</a> - **Membership Officer** role